What is ADA Compliance?

 The Department of Justice (DOJ) published the Americans with Disabilities Act (ADA) Standards for Accessible Design in September 2010.
 These standards state that all electronic and information technology must be accessible to people with disabilities.

-Disregarding these regulations can result in legal action initiated by the DOJ or lawsuits initiated by private citizens.
-However DOJ standards differ from Section 508 regulations, which are an amendment to the Rehabilitation Act of 1973 and apply to all information technology, including computer hardware, software and documentation.
+The ADA differs from Section 508 regulations, which are an amendment to the Rehabilitation Act of 1973 and apply to all information technology, including computer hardware, software and documentation.

 Who needs to follow these requirements?